jmacauley/documentation/README.md

-# documentation
+# Documentation
-A repo to track programming notes
+I am a total mess when it comes to keeping track of information I use on a daily basis.
+Sticky notes, scrap pieces of paper, text files on multiple machines, and the god forsaken google docs.
+Decided to try maintaining a repo to track programming related notes.
+Let us see how long this will last...